darktorres/Piwigo/docs/CONTRIBUTING.md

 ## Create a pull request

-On GitHub you should see your branch (with commits) that you pushed before like this:
+On GitHub, you should see your branch (with commits) that you pushed before like this:

 ![Lien](HowToPullRequest.png)